FabianMaeurer/TensorCategories.jl/docs/src/Representations.md

 GroupRepresentationCategoryObject <: RepresentationCategoryObject
 ```

-They are constructed in one of two ways, either by images of generators or by a function
+They are constructed in one of two ways, either by imag"es of generators or by a function

 ```@docs
 Representation(::GAPGroup,::Vector,::Vector)